Title

 Focusing on the whole family

-By building relationships with families and individuals, DCYF will have a better understanding of how families define themselves, what they need to thrive and how to support those needs.
+By building relationships with families and individuals, the department will have a better understanding of how families define themselves, what they need to thrive and how to support those needs.
 In addition, building new and strengthening existing partnerships across all Minnesota state agencies will improve service delivery to families.
-This strategic approach aims to enable and support whole family responses to families' challenges that encompass all aspects of their lives.

 A whole family approach helps: